nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 * A copy of the details currently saved in the address book will be saved to a separate file.
 * The file name will be the date and time of the archive operation.

+### Displaying manual for a command: `manual`

+Display the format for a specified command and a short description for that command.

+Format: `manual COMMAND_NAME`

+* The format for the command corresponding to the command name will be displayed, along with a short description

+Example
+* `manual add`
+    * Display the format for the command add, and briefly describes the command

 ### Exiting the program : `exit`